ibm-cloud-docs/power-iaas/getting-started-PER.md

   - `1` - Traffic from ACI tenants is forwarded to the PER.
   - `2` - PER forwards the traffic to classic infrastructure services that use Transit Gateway.

-- Accessing cloud services that can access the resources attached to each other.
+- Accessing cloud services that can access the resources that are attached to each other.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.
   - `3`	- Traffic from PER is forwarded to the NAT services with Service Gateway routers.
 The Service Gateway converts the destination addresses to ADN and CSE networks.
   - `4`	- The converted traffic from NAT is forwarded to PER.